enigma-deco3801/data/codebases/backend/Overview.md

 - `npm i -g eslint`: Helps with linting on VS Code

 #### 1.2 Dev Setup
-- Clone the project `travikit-backend` - https://github.com/enigma-deco3801/travikit-backend
+- Clone the project `travikit-backend` - https://github.com/enigma-deco3801/travikit-backend.
+If you're facing issues, contact Vishal.
 - Run: `cd travikit-backend`
 - Run: `yarn`
 - Copy the `.env.sample` and rename it to `.env`.
 All sensitive credentials go here.
 Never commit this to the repository.
 By default, `.env` has been added to the `.gitignore`.